"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19

 \subsection{How have social interactions within teams changed during WFH?~(RQ5)}

 Based on the findings from the WFH-Survey, challenges regarding \textbf{social connection} and \textbf{social interaction} appear to be a common thread among developers, motivating our further analysis.
-Teams are actively missing interactions with their team members, specifically social interactions, and many teams are using social activities as a way to actively support their members.
-However, many respondents still reported deficiencies in social connection.
-In the Team-Survey, 74\% respondents reported missing social interaction as a WFH challenge they experienced.
+Many respondents are actively missing interactions with their team members, specifically social interactions, and numerous teams are using social engagements as a way to actively support their members.
+Nonetheless, plenty of respondents still reported deficiencies in social connection.
+In the Team-Survey, 74\% of respondents reported missing social interaction as a WFH challenge they experienced.

 Many participants in the WFH-Survey also mentioned feeling disconnected from their team members, and feeling like they are not connecting with their team members remotely in the same way they used to in person.
-The loss of team lunches, which are a popular low-effort social event, was commonly cited.
+The loss of team lunches, which were a popular low-effort social event, was commonly cited.
 One participant described how \myquotex{we used to have lunches together, and had good [camaraderie].
 No more lunches together, less [camaraderie], and less incidental `water cooler' information exchange.}{R_3Rsw5b4gmtj0JD1}